 Dr. Suzina is a prolific researcher, editor and writer, and lecturer on communications in several countries.
 She has published and coordinated publications in English, Spanish, Portuguese and French.
 She is co-editor of the Bulletin of Latin American Research (BLAR), published by the Society of Latin American Studies (SLAS).
 She has also volunteered with Brazilian and Latin American organizations to train young communicators motivated to promote causes, by organizing seminars, producing manuals, and planning campaigns.
 For around 15 years, Dr Suzina also worked as specialist in communication and social change with expertise in social organizations and corporate social responsibility, mainly in the fields of children’s rights and nature conservation.

 Together with Professor Thomas Tufte, she has been leading a series of activities around the global legacy of the Brazilian educator Paulo Freire in communication, development and social change.

 Dr Suzina graduated with a bachelor's in Journalism (UEPG, 1998) with compliments for the final essay discussing community newspapers.

-She also holds two master's degrees with Brazilian major universities, in Cultural History (UEPG, 2000) and Political Sociology (UFPR, 2006).
-She also has a master's degree and PhD in Political Science both awarded by the Université Catholique de Louvain in 2012 and 2018.
+She also holds two master's degrees with leading Brazilian universities, in Cultural History (UEPG, 2000) and Political Sociology (UFPR, 2006).
+She also has a master's degree in Political Science and PhD in Social and Political Sciences, both awarded by the Université Catholique de Louvain in 2012 and 2018.